Project-Mist-OS/maintainership/maintainerreq.md

-# To become an official maintainer for Project Altho:
+# To become an official maintainer for Project MistOS:

 Before you apply to add your device into our list of official devices, you should know a few things: